finson/tuxilib/README.md

 # tuxilib
- Tuxi is a library of modular app components.
+ Tuxi is a small library of modular app components written in Java.